 Hi, I'm Ted from Everything Attachments and we're here today with our new scrape blade.
-This is a six-way angle tilt blade; mend up to 80 horsepower tractors.
+This is a six-way angle tilt blade; meant for up to 80 horsepower tractors.
 Everything we've done for this blade is similar from blades that I used to sell when I was a kid.
 We were a Rhino dealer, and the little Rhino and the big Rhino were the most popular blades back then.
 We took a lot of what we liked about those blades and improved on it, made it a little stronger, made a lot more options on it.
 You don't have to buy a special kit to put on it if you want to be able to use it on a quick attach which that's another $300 to add to a Rhino blade.

 We bought a Rhino blade just to look at it.
 With the side shields and with the front adapter kits, we actually paid more for it as a dealer cost than we're going to sell this blade for to you to deliver at your house.
 That means the dealer and the distributor and everything in between would still be in between the price of the Rhino blade and what you're going to be paying for this one.
 This is going to be a really good blade at a really affordable price.